SPAIN is been in the grip of yet another heatwave with temperatures predicted to hit over 40ºC once again.

-While this may sound like a welcome forecast for those who are heading for the beach, in fact heatwaves raise the threat of forest fires and have a big impact on public health.
+While this may sound like a welcome forecast for those who are heading for the beach, in fact the heat can have devastating consequences, for one thing, it raises the threat of forest fires.

-Spain’s Health Ministry has therefore issued guidelines to surviving a heatwave, and avoiding the beach is one of them!
+Spain’s Health Ministry has issued guidelines to surviving in the heat.

 Here’s what they advise: